dr. J.R. (Jill) Hilditch

 1012 XT Amsterdam

-I am an Assistant Professor in Archaeology at UvA, specialising in the Bronze Age Aegean and ceramic studies.
+I am an Associate Professor in Archaeology at UvA, specialising in the Bronze Age Aegean and ceramic studies.
 I am currently PI of the VIDI project Tracing the potter's wheel: investigating technological transmission and cultural encounters in the Bronze Age Aegean (2016-2021).

 Before my appointment I was a temporary Departmental Lecturer in Aegean Prehistory at the University of Oxford (2015-16) and postdoctoral researcher in Mediterranean Archaeology at UvA (2011-15).
 I have also held a postdoctoral fellowship in the Aegean Material Culture Lab at the University of Toronto (2009-11) and the Williams Fellowship in Ceramic Petrography in the Fitch Laboratory of the British School at Athens, Greece (2002-05).